PialGhosh2233/Telco_customer_churn_prediction/README.md

 ---

-## Predicting Customer Churn with Machine Learning in the Telco Industry
+## Predicting Telco Customer Churn with Machine Learning

 This project focuses on the analysis of the [Telco Customer Churn dataset from Kaggle](https://www.kaggle.com/datasets/blastchar/telco-customer-churn/data) to uncover patterns and predictors of churn.
 Churn occurs when customers discontinue their services with a company.
 Our goal is to use machine learning to predict churn and identify key factors that could help the company improve customer retention.